FREQUENTLY ASKED QUESTIONS

 Does my son/daughter have to try out?

 Yes, all athletes will have to try out to earn a roster spot on one of our showcase teams.
-We will host two(2) tryouts towards the end of July(2019 ) for the 2020 season.
-If you are unable to make a tryout, not to worry!
-Please reach out to us through email or phone to schedule a makeup tryout.
+We will host two(2) tryouts towards the end of July(2023) for the 2024 season.
+Can't make a tryout date?
+Do not worry!
+Please reach out to us through email to schedule a makeup tryout.

 If playing for TCats, do I have to pay a separate membership fee?